fadado/jqt/docs/content/data.md

 Double quoted strings are defined as skips, and backticks can be used to disable macro expansion (inside double quoted strings backticks are ignored).
-This table summarizes all the available skips in JSON files:
+This table summarizes all the available skips:

  Delimiters         Macro expansion     Delimiters removed  Content removed
 -------------       ---------------     ------------------  ---------------